Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 $$f_i = \sigma_i^2 / (\sigma_i^2 + \epsilon)$$

 The idea is to compute a loop over i for all of the m singular values.
-Roughly speaking multiplication by f underscore i will filter a singular value when
+Roughly speaking, multiplication by f underscore i will filter a singular value when

 $$\sigma_i \lt \epsilon .$$